Muadh-Adekunle-Monsuru/300l-Notes/CPS 309/Intro to Database.md

 [31/10/23]
-**What is a database:**
+## **What is a Database:**
-An integrated large volume of data stored in a computer system, in such away to facilitate access, retrieval and maintenance (update, deletion).
+A database is an integrated, extensive collection of data stored in a computer system, organized in a way that facilitates access, retrieval, and maintenance, including updating and deletion of data.

+## **DBMS (Database Management System):**
-**DBMS:** A suite of software for creating, storing, accessing, and maintaining efficient database system.
+A DBMS is a suite of software designed for creating, storing, accessing, and efficiently maintaining a database system.
+Some examples of DBMS include Microsoft Access, Microsoft SQL, MySQL, and Oracle.
-E.g Ms Access, Ms-SQL, MySQL,Oracle

-<mark style="background: #FFB86CA6;">Frequently asked Question in the exam:</mark>
+### Frequently Asked Question:

-**Difference between a DB system and a DBMS** a DBMS is the software responsible for managing the data within a database, while a DB System includes the DBMS as well as the hardware and infrastructure that supports the database.
+**Difference between a DB System and a DBMS:**
+- A DBMS is the software responsible for managing data within a database.

-A DB is an interconnected system that makes it possible

-**What is a database:**
+- A DB System encompasses not only the DBMS but also the hardware and infrastructure supporting the database.

+## **Detailed Explanation of Databases and DBMS:**

+**Database Definition:**
-It is a single collection of structured data stored with minimum duplication so as to provide a consistent and controlled pool data.
-This data is common to all the users of the system but is independent of programs that use the data.
-In other words, a database system can be defined as an integrated collection or set of data which is structured in such a way to facilitate storage, access , retrieval  and maintenance (creation, updating, deletion).
-Usually databases are designed to manage very large volume of data, a DB system and a DBMS are used interchangeably.
+A database is a unified collection of structured data with minimal duplication to provide a consistent and controlled pool of data.
+It is shared among all users of the system but remains independent of the programs that access the data.
+In essence, a database system is a structured data collection that facilitates storage, access, retrieval, and maintenance, including creation, updating, and deletion.
+These systems are typically designed to manage vast volumes of data, and the terms "DB system" and "DBMS" are often used interchangeably.

+**DBMS Description:**
-A DBMS is a collection of programs that are used to control the activities required to store, access, retrieve, maintain and manage data in a database.
-Most DB systems available today can manage not only multiple data columns rows and tables within a database but multiple databases as well.
-It is a suite of software that provide an efficient, reliable, as well as common environment for accessing and maintaining data in a database.
-DBMS has a major advantage of managing large pool of data for multiple applications very efficiently and allowing it to remain permanent with guaranteed accuracy and safety.
+A DBMS is a collection of programs used to control activities related to storing, accessing, retrieving, maintaining, and managing data within a database.
+Modern DB systems can manage not only multiple data columns, rows, and tables within a database but also multiple databases.
+A DBMS provides an efficient, reliable, and common environment for accessing and maintaining data in a database.
+It offers several advantages, including the management of large data pools for multiple applications with efficiency, accuracy, and safety.

-Advantages of DB Systems:
+## Advantages of Database Systems:

-- Persistent storage of data
-- Capability of storing large volume of data, which can exist independent of any process that is used to store the data
-- Provides elegant flexibility in terms of the data structure, which support efficient access to a very large set of data
+- **Persistent Storage of Data:** Data remains stored and accessible.
+- **Large Volume Data Storage:** Databases can hold extensive data independently of any specific process.
+- **Flexible Data Structure:** Supports efficient access to vast datasets with adaptable data structures.
-- Scalability: mean DBMS is able to grow and expand as the data increases across many machines.
+- **Scalability:** DBMS can expand as data grows, across multiple machines.
-- Better developer productivity, you do not need to think about structuring your data in the program.
+- **Developer Productivity:** Eliminates the need to structure data within the program.
-- Shared data capability: Allows data to be shared among different individual.
+- **Shared Data Capability:** Enables data sharing among different individuals.
-- Data is safer

-Disadvantage of DB:
+- **Data Security:** Ensures data safety.

+## Disadvantages of Databases:

-- Can be complex, difficult and time consuming to design
+- **Complex Design:** Designing databases can be complex, time-consuming, and challenging.
-- Confidentiality issues
+- **Confidentiality Issues:** Data security and confidentiality can be a concern.
-- Cost; Acquiring hardware and software.
-Cost of training -
+- **Cost:** Acquiring hardware and software, along with the expenses of training and maintenance.

-List and write on applications of database systems in three named organizations

-Identify 3 named data-bound environments and discuss the way database systems are used in those named environments

-Like MTN/ Bank /